AviatrixSystems/Docs/HowTos/Controller_Login_SAML_Config.rst

 1. Overview
 ------------

-This guide provides an example on how to configure Aviatrix Controller to authenticate to an IDP.
-When SAML is used for Controller access authentication, your Aviatrix controller acts as the Identity Service Provider (ISP) that redirects browser traffic from client to IDP (e.g., Okta) for authentication.
+This guide provides an example on how to configure Aviatrix Controller to authenticate to an IdP.
+When SAML is used for Controller access authentication, your Aviatrix controller acts as the Identity Service Provider (ISP) that redirects browser traffic from client to IdP (e.g., Okta) for authentication.

-Aviatrix controller SAML login supports multiple SAML endpoints with varying access and utilizing different IDP's.
+Aviatrix controller SAML login supports multiple SAML endpoints with varying access and utilizing different IdP's.

-For different IDP's, there will be links to each individual IDP integration.
+For different IdP's, there will be links to each individual IdP integration.

 2. Pre-Deployment Checklist
 -----------------------------
-Before configuring SAML integration between Aviatrix and IDP, make sure the following is completed:
+Before configuring SAML integration between Aviatrix and IdP, make sure the following is completed:

 #. `Aviatrix Controller <#pdc-21>`__ is setup and running
 #.
-Have a valid `IDP account <#pdc-22>`__ with admin access
+Have a valid `IdP account <#pdc-22>`__ with admin access

 .. _PDC_21: